FOAM ROOFING IN PHOENIX

 Generally, minor damage can be repaired with elastomeric coating and caulking type sealants.
 In some cases, extensive damage due to neglect or other circumstances may require additional SPF and coating.

-When Should SPF Foam Roofing be Applied?
+When Should Spray Foam Roofing be Applied?

 Usually, a Flat Roof or Low Slope roof benefit the most from an SPF roof.
 The following conditions are good examples of roofs which can greatly benefit from a Foam Roofing System: